RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 Next week we'll learn how to use JavaScript to assign *behaviour* to your interface, coding logic like `if you click this button, then do XYZ`.

-We'll also show you that you don't need to write all this code from scratch.
-There are plenty of ready-made code *libraries* that you can use in your own project.
+We'll also learn that you don't need to write all this code from scratch.
+There are plenty of ready-made code *libraries* (such as jQuery) that you can use in your own project.
 No need to reinvent the wheel!

 ### Data